Art: Graphic Design and Illustration (ARTC)

 ARTC 163 Dynamic Sketching

-Essential tools to conceptualize, communicate, and express creative ideas dynamically through the art of sketching.
+Tools to conceptualize, communicate, and express creative ideas dynamically through the art of sketching.
 Emphasis on problem solving through the sketching process for illustrators, animators, entertainment designers, and fine artists.
+Off-campus meetings required.

 ARTC 165 Illustration